jesontv/en/README.md

 # en
-thanks BurningC4, all source code copied from Him
+this github only for personla using, thanks BurningC4, all source code copied from Him